-Rebranding your dental practice can be a great move for your marketing, but don’t leave your website behind.
-Simply swapping a new logo for your old one won’t get it done.
+Rebranding your dental practice can be a great move for your marketing, but don’t ignore your dental web design, because simply swapping a new logo for your old one won’t get it done.
 Fonts, colors, images, and wording all likely need to be updated.
-That can often just be a refresh of your current site, but sometimes it makes more sense to start with a completely new design to help launch your new brand.
+That can often just be a refresh of your current site, but sometimes it makes more sense to find a good dental website designer to start with a completely new look to help launch your new brand.

 People with disabilities find it hard to use

 Dental websites should (and are actually required to) be designed in a way that allows everyone, including people with disabilities, the ability to perceive, understand, navigate, and interact with the content.
 This not only matters to the people visiting your website, but Google also checks your website’s accessibility as part of its ranking process.
 If you’re not sure if your website is in compliance, visit usability.gov.

 You have a “DIY” or “rental” dental website

 There are a number of website builder platforms out there (e.g., WIX, Squarespace, Weebly) that allow you to build your own DIY dental website.
 Of course, there are also tools out there that allow you to build your own home, but that doesn’t necessarily make it a good idea.

 You might also have a subscription-based website where you plug your information into a templated layout.
 Those are fine to get started, but you don’t own the site, and much of the content is also duplicated on other dental office websites just like yours.
 If your business is growing beyond the “beginner” stage, then it’s worth upgrading to a website that is uniquely your own.

 5 Signs You Need A New Dental Website

 You just don’t understand!
 You feel like you have the best dental website that your best friend’s brother created for […]

 You stress the importance of regular check ups to your dental patients, but do you practice what you preach when […]